What are “Floaters?”

 How is it Treated?

 DES has many treatment options.
 Baseline treatment includes using artificial tears and warm compresses.
 Artificial tears are basically good quality tears that can be used since the tears in patients with DES are of poor quality.
 They help lubricate the eyes and help relieve symptoms.
 Using artificial tears is like using lotion on dry skin; it may take multiple applications but it will help.
 Warm compresses are used because in DES, the oil glands often get clogged.
-When they are clogged, they do not secrete part of the tear film.
+When they are clogged, they do not writing papers secrete part of the tear film.
 Applying heat breaks up the oil and allows it to be secreted.

 If symptoms are still persistent with baseline treatment there are still many other options for managing DES.
 Prescription eye drops, eyelid scrubs, oral medications, specialty contact lenses, amniotic membranes, tear duct plugs, and often a combination of two or more of the aforementioned are necessary.